Muhammad-Hussain456/OOP/02_DeclarationAndInitializationOfObject.md

 ## 🔹 Initialization of Object

 Initialization means giving values to the object's data members.
-After declaring the object, we can assign values to its members using the dot operator.
+After declaring the object, we can assign values to its members.

 ---